View your child's medical records and schedule appointments through our secure, online portal, day or night.

-Several tests may be performed prior to G-tube insertion; most commonly, an X-ray of the upper gastrointestinal (GI) system, which allows doctors to see a portion of the digestive system.
+Several tests may be done before G-tube insertion.
+Most commonly, an X-ray of the upper gastrointestinal (GI) system is done so doctors can see a portion of the digestive system.

 Your child's stomach must be empty on the day of the procedure.
-Gastrostomy in infants and children is usually performed either under general anesthesia (medication that keeps the patient in a deep sleep-like state) or deep sedation (medication that makes the patient unaware of the procedure but not as deeply sedated as with general anesthesia).
+Gastrostomy in infants and children is usually performed either under general anesthesia (medicine that keeps the patient in a deep sleep-like state) or deep sedation (medicine that makes the patient unaware of the procedure but not as deeply sedated as with general anesthesia).

-These medications can suspend the body's normal reflexes and could cause food to become inhaled into the lungs if the child vomits during the procedure.
-So be sure to follow your doctor's instructions on when to have your child stop eating or drinking (for babies on breast milk only, this is usually 2 hours before the procedure; for toddlers and older kids, it may be up to 8 hours before).
+These medicines can suspend the body's normal reflexes, letting food be inhaled into the lungs if the child vomits during the procedure.
+So be sure to follow your doctor's instructions about when to have your child stop eating or drinking (for babies on breast milk only, this is usually 2 hours before the procedure; for toddlers and older kids, it may be up to 8 hours before).